bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 bUnit comes with a bunch of ways to pass parameters to a component under test.

-In Razor-based tests, those written in `.razor` files, passing parameters is exactly the same as in your normal Blazor pages and components, i.e. through the normal Razor syntax, so this parameter passing style will not be covered here.
-Instead, this page will cover passing parameters in C# code.
+In Razor-based tests, those written in `.razor` files, passing parameters is exactly the same as in your normal Blazor pages and components.

 For C#-based test code, you can: